-I am a counsellor and Gestalt Psychotherapist with over 25 years experience in various settings both within the NHS and privately.
+I am a counsellor and Gestalt Psychotherapist with 30 years experience in various settings both within the NHS and privately.
 Though I make the statement that I am a Gestalt Psychotherapist, over the years additional training means that I would now classify myself as more of an Integrative Practitioner.
 Drawing from my first training in Person-Centred counselling, with my subsequent diploma in Gestalt Therapy and additional training in Transactional Analysis (TA), I seek to find a way of working with my clients that is the most appropriate for them and their way of being in the world.
 I work from a humanistic existential perspective, responding to, and being with my clients in the present moment.
 Trained in Fine Art, I also bring creativity to my work, whether that be through poetry, prose, music, drawing and painting, or sometimes simply going for a walk by the river.
 I believe that being in relationship with ourselves within our environment, directly experiencing the beauty (and occasional ugliness) of nature is essential to our sense of well being; or being well.
 I am also able to use my training and understanding of Neuro-Linguistic-Programming (NLP) and Cognitive Behavioural Therapy (CBT)to offer more solution focussed therapy.
 Fundamentally I believe in the relational-centredness of psychotherapy, and have written and am running a 3 year advanced Diploma in Relational-Centred Psychotherapeutic Counselling at both the Nottingham and Scarborough Psychotherapy Training Institutes.
 (For further information on this see the Training and Personal Development page.)
 Essentially, the most important aspect of therapy is the therapeutic alliance or relationship.
 Without this real relationship therapy and counselling is in danger of being formulaic and dogmatic, without the excitement of genuine human-to-human contact.

 Essentially the answer is simple: crisis.
 We live in a world where messages, covert and some not so covert tell us to 'get on with it' or 'not to make a fuss', where admitting we're not coping is seen as a weakness.
 Most of us do 'get on with it', and keep on getting on with it for years until one day we wake up and getting out of bed suddenly seems like the hardest thing we've ever had to do.
 This is the crisis.
 For most it has a name: depression.
 Even admitting to feeling depressed is often stigmatised so again we suffer in silence; 'getting on with it', until we no longer feel able to function at all.